mahrtayyab/tweety/README.md

           - to use this method _simplify_ parameter must be set to True
           - _filename_ parameter can be optionally pass to _to_xlsx_ method in order to set the filename of Excel file , if not passed the default name of Excel file will be _tweet.xlsx_
         - to_dict -> this is return a tweet dict
+        - to_csv -> this returns Nothing and create an CSV Sheet
       > Not Simplified dict
       ```json
           {